sortoel/overlay-docs/docs/Contracts/Contract Addresses.md

 ## PlanckCat DAO on Arbitrum

 PlanckCat DAO (PCD) is a DAO that enables Overlay contributors to be involved in decision making processes through governance.
-Contributors receive an ERC-721 token when their contribution crosses a certain threshold.
 PCD NFTs are currently minted on Arbitrum.
-The contract address for the PCD NFTs is _[0xc9B28946144E3A0e02fcC119a622E30565916784](https://arbiscan.io/token/0xc9B28946144E3A0e02fcC119a622E30565916784)_.
+The contract address for the PCD NFTs is 0xc9B28946144E3A0e02fcC119a622E30565916784.